Paint Reuse & Recycling

 - Cans with more than 1-inch of latex paint: Dry before disposal.
 Mix with kitty litter, and follow above disposal instructions.
 If you would like to hear stories about what happens when residents put out cans of liquid paint for collection with their regular trash, call Concord Public Works at 978-318-3240.

 Volatile elements in oil and alkyd-based paints, exterior stains, and polyurethane contribute significantly to ground-level ozone and air pollution problems.
 Whenever practical, residents should avoid using these products.
-Substantial quantities of leftover oil - and alkyd-based paint, stain, and polyurethane should be brought to the paint shed for reuse, recycling, or proper disposal.
-Small quantities may be disposed of at home (see below).
+Substantial quantities of leftover oil - and alkyd-based paint can be brought to the paint shed for reuse, recycling.

 Cans that are more than ¼ full, no matter what condition.